sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 }
 ```

-- now edit the `/etc/conf.d/net` file
+- now edit the `/etc/conf.d/net` file:

 ```
 config_wlo1="dhcp" # wireless interface for this particular laptop config_enp0s25="dhcp" # lan interface for this particular laptop
 ```

-- and to automatically start networking at boot, type the following commands
+- and to automatically start networking at boot, type the following commands:

 ```
 cd /etc/init.d